 Joseph Ross, 19th Century Ipswich bridge builder-Joseph Ross (1822-1903) is best known for designing the first movable span bridge in the country, which he patented in 1849 at the age of 26, and became the most common railroad bridge type in the Boston area.
 His corporation Joseph Ross & Sons was highly successful.

 The Willowdale Mill-In 1829, Dr. Thomas Manning of Ipswich constructed a 6' tall dam and mill on the Ipswich River along Topsfield Rd.
-Workers were provided housing a the large stone house.
-In 1884 the mill building burned and much of the stone walls for the mill building collapsed.
+Workers were provided housing in a large stone house.
+In 1884 the mill building burned and some of the stone walls for the mill building collapsed.